Creating Test Suite

 2. Linking Test Cases

-To link test cases, perform the following steps:
+To link test cases, perform these steps:

-3. Apply Filters to locate test cases.
+2. Select the test cases to link.
+Apply Filters to sort test cases.

 QPro_TS_Linking_Test_Cases.png